morganokpara/morganokpara.github.io/README.md

 Previously, I was a Research Assistant at [Michael Okpara University of Agriculture](https://mouau.edu.ng) in Nigeria, where I worked on dietary modulation of the rumen microbiome.
 I also received Master of Science degree in Animal Science from [University of Nigeria](https://www.unn.edu.ng), and Bachelor of Agriculture degree in Animal Science from [Federal University of Technology Owerri](https://futo.edu.ng).

 I'm always open to discussing science and exploring collaboration opportunities.
-Feel free to contact me via email.
+Feel free to contact me via email..